markcarroll/makerspace/3dprinting/_posts/2021-09-26-ender6-specs.md

 author: mark
 image: /3dprinting/images/ender6-specs/65f565cf-3daa-400a-805b-56b6722f66a2.jpeg
 tags: [Ender 6]
-description: Compilation of specs for Ender 6
+description: Compilation of specs and data sheets for Ender 6 parts.
+Other references welcome.
 ---

 This is a compilation of the Ender 6 specifications that I have been able to find for my reference.
+If you know of any more, feel free to send them to me.

 ## Overall Specs